Heuristic: Works

+Contemporary

 The study of heuristics in human decision-making was developed in the 1970s and the 1980s, by the psychologists Amos Tversky and Daniel Kahneman, although the concept had been originally introduced by the Nobel laureate Herbert A. Simon.
 Simon's original primary object of research was problem solving that showed that we operate within what he calls bounded rationality.
 He coined the term satisficing, which denotes a situation in which people seek solutions, or accept choices or judgements, that are "good enough" for their purposes although they could be optimised.

 Rudolf Groner analysed the history of heuristics from its roots in ancient Greece up to contemporary work in cognitive psychology and artificial intelligence, proposing a cognitive style "heuristic versus algorithmic thinking", which can be assessed by means of a validated questionnaire.

 Adaptive toolbox

+The adaptive toolbox contains strategies for fabricating heuristic devices.
+The core mental capacities are recall (memory), frequency, object permanence, and imitation.
 Gerd Gigerenzer and his research group argued that models of heuristics need to be formal to allow for predictions of behavior that can be tested.
 They study the fast and frugal heuristics in the "adaptive toolbox" of individuals or institutions, and the ecological rationality of these heuristics; that is, the conditions under which a given heuristic is likely to be successful.
-The descriptive study of the "adaptive toolbox" is done by observation and experiment, the prescriptive study of the ecological rationality requires mathematical analysis and computer simulation.
+The descriptive study of the "adaptive toolbox" is done by observation and experiment, while the prescriptive study of ecological rationality requires mathematical analysis and computer simulation.
 Heuristics – such as the recognition heuristic, the take-the-best heuristic and fast-and-frugal trees – have been shown to be effective in predictions, particularly in situations of uncertainty.
 It is often said that heuristics trade accuracy for effort but this is only the case in situations of risk.
 Risk refers to situations where all possible actions, their outcomes and probabilities are known.
 In the absence of this information, that is under uncertainty, heuristics can achieve higher accuracy with lower effort.
 This finding, known as a less-is-more effect, would not have been found without formal models.
-The valuable insight of this program is that heuristics are effective not despite their simplicity — but because of it.
+The valuable insight of this program is that heuristics are effective not despite their simplicity – but because of it.
 Furthermore, Gigerenzer and Wolfgang Gaissmaier found that both individuals and organisations rely on heuristics in an adaptive way.

 Cognitive-experiential self-theory

 Heuristics, through greater refinement and research, have begun to be applied to other theories, or be explained by them.
-For example, the cognitive-experiential self-theory (CEST) also is an adaptive view of heuristic processing.
+For example, the cognitive-experiential self-theory (CEST) is also an adaptive view of heuristic processing.
 CEST breaks down two systems that process information.
-At some times, roughly speaking, individuals consider issues rationally, systematically, logically, deliberately, effortfully and verbally.
+At some times, roughly speaking, individuals consider issues rationally, systematically, logically, deliberately, effortfully, and verbally.
 On other occasions, individuals consider issues intuitively, effortlessly, globally, and emotionally.
 From this perspective, heuristics are part of a larger experiential processing system that is often adaptive, but vulnerable to error in situations that require logical analysis.